Launceston, Tasmania: History

 By 1827, Launceston's population had climbed to 2,000 and the town had become an export centre, mainly for the colony's northern pastoral industry.
 Small hotels and breweries began to emerge in the 1820s before larger, more "substantial" hotels were built in the 1830s.
-Sporting groups, political groups, churches and schools were often established in these hotels; however, they also hosted plays, musical soirees and readings, until theatres were built.

 Ships from Launceston carried parties of sealers to the islands of Bass Strait early in the 19th century.
 They also took whalers to the coast of Victoria in the 1820s and 1830s where they established temporary bay whaling stations.
 Some of these temporary communities, such as the ones at Portland Bay and Port Fairy, were the forerunner of permanent settlement of those places.
 Expeditions from Launceston were involved in the Foundation of Melbourne.

 Walter George Arthur, who petitioned Queen Victoria in 1847 while interned with other Aboriginal Tasmanians on Flinders Island, lived for several years in Launceston as one of numerous homeless children, before being taken into custody by George Augustus Robinson who sent him to the Boys' Orphan School in Hobart in 1832.

 Newer popular team sports such as cricket and football failed to be sustained in Launceston before the population grew substantially.
 The sports were initially middle class recreations, as the working class found it difficult to participate after a six-day working week.
 Nevertheless, a "demand for facilities" led to the upgrade of the Northern Tasmanian Cricket Association Ground (NTCA Ground) among other sporting facilities in the 1860s.
 Not long beforehand, Tasmania played Victoria in Australia's first first-class cricket match at the NTCA Ground in 1851.

 Tin was discovered at Mount Bischoff in 1871 in north-western Tasmania, starting a minerals boom.
 Gold mining commenced about 50 km away in Beaconsfield in 1877.
 During the following two decades Launceston grew from a small town into an urban centre.
 In 1889, Launceston was the second town in Tasmania to be declared a city, after state capital Hobart.
-During the late 1880s a small periodical called Launceston Literary contained stories as well as memoirs of the pioneering days of the region.
+During the late 1880s, a small periodical called Launceston Literary contained stories as well as memoirs of the pioneering days of the region.
 The publication was distributed from a store in the northern end of the town, and while largely forgotten today, was at the time considered relatively popular, if at times controversial.

-Population
+Demographics

 According to the 2021 census the population of Launceston is 76,849.
-Launceston is the 12th most populous city in Australia.
+Launceston is the 21st most populous city in Australia.